In echo of Cold War, Nobel Peace Prize goes to Ukraine, Russia, Belarus rights campaigners | Politics

 In Belarus, the award was not reported by state media.
 Founded in 1989 to help the victims of political repression during the Soviet Union and their relatives, Memorial campaigns for democracy and civil rights in Russia and former Soviet republics.
 Its co-founder and first leader was Sakharov, the 1975 Nobel Peace Prize laureate.

 Memorial, Russia's best-known human rights group, was ordered to be dissolved last December for breaking a law requiring certain civil society groups to register as foreign agents, capping a year of crackdowns on Kremlin critics the likes of which had not been seen since Soviet days.
-Memorial board member Anke Giesen said on Friday winning the award was recognition of its human rights work and of colleagues who continue to suffer "unspeakable attacks and reprisals" in Russia.
+Memorial board member Oleg Orlov called the prize a "moral support", but when asked by reporters if it would help to protect his organisation or its work, he said "I fear not."

+Speaking after a Moscow court hearing to decide whether Memorial's archives should be handed over to the state, Orlov said: "When one country crushes human rights, that country becomes a threat to the world."
+"We are continuing our work defending human rights," he added.
+"It hasn't stopped, it goes on."

 The award to Memorial is the second in a row to a Russian person or organisation, after the prize last year went to journalist Dmitry Muratov and to Maria Ressa of the Philippines.
 The executive director of Ukraine's Center for Civil Liberties, Oleksandra Romantsova, said winning the award was incredible.